jprchlik/find_contaminated_darks/README.md

 First, make sure to add the IRIS calibration as-run to your calendar if you don't already have it.
 If you followed the instructions on the webpage you should have downloaded a file called credentials.json in the current directory.
-After you verify the code as detailed on the webpage, move the credentials.json to client_secret.json.
+After you verify the code as detailed on the webpage, copy the token.json to client_secret.json and ~/.credentials/calendar-python-quickstart.json .

 If the Google code fails, then follow the following steps: